masataka123/Kobayashi_Hitchin/README.md

 ##  Registration

-As for registration, we will open a form around June or July 2024.
+As for registration, please fill in this [form](https://forms.office.com/r/u4c6sswTiP)

 <!--
 # New developments in Kobayashi--Hitchin correspondence and Higgs bundles